IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

     - Create:
         - New group item
         - New sub group item
+        - There is an existing year-month-group combination exist under the username
     - Edit:
         - Group item
         - There is an existing year-month-group combination exist under the username